Asset Finance

 During a finance lease, maintenance of the asset is typically your responsibility and if the equipment is returned at the end of the contract in a poor condition that lowers its final sale value, fees will be due to cover the difference.

-However, the inverse is also true and an occasional side effect of finance leasing is that when the assumed depreciation is significantly lower than anticipated, the asset sells for more than expected and the finance company reimburses you for some of the payments you have made.
+However, the inverse is also true, and an occasional side effect of finance leasing is that when the assumed depreciation is significantly lower than anticipated, the asset sells for more than expected.
+The finance company reimburses you for some of the payments you have made.

 These situations are rare, but they do happen.

-Finance leasing is good for medium-length ownership of equipment, when the asset is likely to be superseded by a superior model and permanent ownership offers no financial benefit.
-It is also suitable in situations where the future is unknown and decisions on ownership are best left to the end of the contract term.
+Finance leasing is good for medium-length equipment ownership when the asset is likely to be superseded by a superior model, and permanent ownership offers no financial benefit.
+It is also suitable when the future is unknown, and decisions on ownership are best left to the end of the contract term.

 3. Operating Leases - Renting Your Equipment

 An operating lease is closest in structure to a simple rental agreement.
-During an operating lease, the asset is owned in full by the leasing company and responsibility for its upkeep and maintenance is also taken on by them.
+During an operating lease, the leasing company owns the asset in full and is responsible for its upkeep and maintenance.

-Operating leases are fantastic for companies who do not want to deal with the day-to-day problems associated with asset ownership, but want a package that releases them from worry and responsibility.
+Operating leases are fantastic for companies that do not want to deal with the day-to-day problems associated with asset ownership but want a package that relieves them of worry and responsibility.

-An example is with a vehicle operating lease.
+One example is a vehicle operating lease.
 A car under a full operating lease can be driven without worry regarding maintenance.
-Should a mechanical failure occur, the car is taken to a garage, repaired and returned to you with no delay.
+Should a mechanical failure occur, the car is taken to a garage, repaired and returned to you promptly.

-Depending on the specifics of the lease, a replacement car is likely to be provided to cover the period of repairs.
+Depending on the lease's specifics, a replacement car is likely to be provided to cover the period of repairs.

-Some operating leases even include insurance, allowing you to simply drive the car without concerning yourself with any of the hassles of ownership.
+Some operating leases even include insurance, allowing you to drive the car without worrying about the hassles of ownership.

-While comprehensive operating leases are typically more expensive in terms of monthly payments than other forms of asset finance, the worry-free approach is valuable and allows you to concentrate on your business rather than the nitty-gritty of asset upkeep.
+While comprehensive operating leases are typically more expensive in terms of monthly payments than other forms of asset finance, the worry-free approach is valuable.
+It allows you to concentrate on your business rather than the nitty-gritty of asset upkeep.

-Operating leases are typically shorter term, with upgrades to the latest equipment undertaken at the end of each contract term if the asset is still needed.
+Operating leases are typically more short-term, with upgrades to the latest equipment undertaken at the end of each contract term if the asset is still needed.

-Assets obtained under operating leases typically come with more limitations than other asset finance options.
+Assets obtained under operating leases typically have more limitations than other asset finance options.
 Vehicles, for example, will have mileage restrictions, while other equipment will be restricted from modifications and customisations.

 Asset Finance Case Studies